-When choosing a drive controller for highly automated, safety-oriented, process plant and machines, a number of factors should be considered, including functional safety, real time communications, ease of integration, feedback control and stability of the operating environment.
+When choosing a drive controller for a highly automated, safety-oriented, process plant and machines, a number of factors should be considered, including functional safety, real-time communications, ease of integration, feedback control, and stability of the operating environment.

 Minimizing production downtime is critical, as well as ensuring the safety and energy efficiency of machines and processes.